arcticmatt/pencil-flip/content/Writing & Literature/my_brilliant_friend.md

 Authors: arctictern
 Summary: Written while eating a peach

-Bildungsroman is a romantic sounding word.
+&nbsp;&nbsp;&nbsp;&nbsp;Bildungsroman is a romantic sounding word.
 It is "a novel about the moral and psychological growth of the main character."
 A quote from the New Yorker describes *My Brilliant Friend* as a "large, captivating, amiably peopled bildungsroman," and I'd say that's fairly accurate.
 I'd liken